franela/pocketci/README.md

 }
 ```

-You can alternatively parse the `eventTrigger` yourself without the use of the `pocketci` module.
+We could also specify a `OnGithubPush` and handle the `filter` like we did in `OnGithubPullRequest`.
+Or simply do `OnGithub` and handle each event ourselves.
+A less abstracted alternative would entail parsing the `eventTrigger` yourself (either by using the `pocketci` module or doing it by hand).
 It is JSON file with the data contained [here](pocketci/server.go#L21).
 It will contain some metadata added by `pocketci` and the payload sent by the VCS.
+This is available to cover the more edgy use cases.

 ### `Dispatch` interface